 - O+: Just like A positive, O positive is quite common too.
 Someone with this blood type can give out blood to a spouse with any positive blood group.
 They can only receive blood from O- and O+.

 - O-: Someone with O negative blood type can give blood to anyone.
 However, they can only receive from a spouse with an O-negative.

-Studying the blood group chart for marriage will help you understand better which blood type your blood is compatible with.
+Studying the blood group matching table or the blood group chart for marriage will help you understand better which blood type your blood is compatible with.